DannyJaJr/Truckload-and-Dispatch/README.md

 ## Proposed architecture
 * Ngrok for all HTTP traffic running over your tunnels
 * Reset passord options for users
 * Enable twilio function for private users, to send sms and messages for loads.
-All numbers are will be stored in our database and no securty against kacking is provided.
+All numbers are will be stored in our database and no securty against Hacking is provided.